CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/NET.1.2 Network Management.md

 #### NET.1.2.A7 Basic logging of events

 The network management solution MUST be integrated into the institution's logging concept (see OPS.1.1.5 * Logging *).
-In addition, at least the following events MUST be logged: unauthorized access attempts, power or availability fluctuations of the network, errors in automatic processes (eg in configuration distribution) as well as limited accessibility of network components.
+In addition, at least the following events MUST be logged: unauthorized access attempts, power or availability fluctuations of the network, errors in automatic processes (eg during configuration distribution) as well as limited accessibility of network components.

 #### NET.1.2.A8 time synchronization